harrytea/SwinShadow/README.md

 run `python tistd.py/tsbu.py/tucf.py`, the file will be saved in `results/xxx`

+## Results

+You can download the SBU, ISTD, and UCF results of our method from this [link](https://pan.baidu.com/s/16YqkCWFPTeKvWghw00maRw) (code:gxqt).

 ## Evaluation

 the evaluation code is in the `evaluation` folder, using matlab to evaluate the results.